Intermittent fasting for women, is it a good idea?

-Woman beware: Possible side effects of intermittent fasting
+Possible side effects of intermittent fasting for women

 An intermittent fasting diet for women can affect the hypothalamus or the part of the brain that regulates hormones like estrogen.
 This hormone plays a critical role in your monthly cycle.
 When this happens, you could notice:

 - Sugar cravings